machinesmith42/EdgeAndBingDeflector/README.md

 # EdgeAndBingDeflector

 *EdgeAndBingDeflector* is  a small helper application that intercepts URIs that force-open web links in Microsoft Edge and redirects it to the system’s default web browser, along with changing the search engine to Google or DuckDuckGo if necessary.
 This allows you to use Windows features like the Cortana assistant and built-in help links with the browser of your choice instead of being forced to use Microsoft Edge.
 With EdgeAndBingDefelctor, you’re free to use Firefox, Google Chrome, along with your favorite search engine!

 You’ll never see EdgeAndBingDeflector ever again after installing it.
 It does its thing transparently in the background and only runs when a link needs to be deflected away from Microsoft Edge.

 System requirements: Windows 10, and your favorite web browser.

-Read more about [how EdgeDeflector works](https://www.ctrl.blog/entry/edgedeflector-default-browser.html) and why it was created.
+Read more about [how EdgeAndBingDeflector works](https://www.ctrl.blog/entry/edgedeflector-default-browser) and why it was created.

 # Installation

-  1. **Download** the latest version of EdgeDeflector from [GitHub releases](https://github.com/da2x/EdgeDeflector/releases)
+  1. **Download** the latest version of EdgeAndBingDeflector from [GitHub releases](https://github.com/radialapps/EdgeAndBingDeflector/releases)
-  2. Run the installer.
+  2. Run the installer once to configure your system
-  3. The installer will open a page that guides you through some manual installation steps.

 You may need to **repeat the above steps after installing major feature updates to Windows** through Windows Update.
 You can subscribe to the [AppCast feed](https://github.com/radialapps/EdgeAndBingDeflector/releases.atom) to be notified of any new releases.
-Read more about [how EdgeAndBingDeflector works](https://www.ctrl.blog/entry/edgedeflector-default-browser) and why it was created.

 If you dismiss the initial dialog to choose to use EdgeAndBingDeflector, or choose the wrong app; you can apply the change  in the Windows Settings app: Apps: Default apps: Choose default apps by protocol: microsoft-edge.

 If EdgeAndBingDeflector isn’t listed in either locations, try running it one more time; or lastly restarting your PC before you try again.
 (This last option actually helps if the System Registry is locked up or Windows is being stubborn.)